UW-Madison investigating after video shows employee on motorcycle drive through group of protesters

-UW-Madison is investigating after an employee was seen in a video posted on social media driving his motorcycle through a group of protesters on Capitol Square Friday, the day supporters of President Donald Trump and counter protesters clashed on the square.
+UW-Madison is investigating after an employee was seen in a video posted on social media driving his motorcycle through a group of protesters Friday on Capitol Square, the day supporters of President Donald Trump and counter-protesters clashed on the square.

 UW-Madison spokesperson Meredith McGlone confirmed that the motorcyclist seen in the video is Rich Yaeger, senior power plant operator at the university.